syncfusion-content/angular-api-docs/api/angular/ejPdfViewer.md

 {:#events:ajaxrequestfailure}

-Triggers when the ajax request is failed.
+Triggers when the AJAX request is failed.
 <table>
 <thead>
 <tr>